 The SVP Network Office serves as a hub for information, guidance and connection.
 They are the invisible backbone that allows each city in the SVP Network to focus on their purpose and passion and less on the processes associated with nonprofit management.

 Through business, Brad and Tanya Zumwalt met Paul Brainerd.
 The unique model of supporting the community appealed to them, and in fall 2000, the Zumwalt’s launched Social Venture Partners Calgary, the first SVP in Canada.
 Since its inception, SVP Calgary has raised $2 million for direct investment with our investees and provided thousands of hours of volunteer time and expertise to those nonprofit organizations.

-We envision an engaged philanthropic community that builds capacity in innovative non-profits.
+We envision an engaged philanthropic community that strengthens the impact of innovative nonprofits.

-We invest our collective skills and financial resources to propel non-profits to their next level of impact.
+We develop and invest our collective skills and financial resources to propel nonprofits to their next level of impact.

 Our Core Values